Growing up in the midwest United States, rice wasn’t particularly something I had

-a lot of experience with when I was young.
-Sure, we had “white rice” and sometimes we would have “brown rice,” but there wasn’t a whole lot of variety.
-It wasn’t until I was older and really started to explore cooking that I came to grasp that all rice is not simply, well, rice.
+Growing up in the midwest United States, rice wasn’t something I had a lot of experience.
+Sure, my family often ate “white rice” and occasionally “brown rice,” but beyond that, there wasn’t a whole lot of variety.
+It wasn’t until I was older and started to truly explore cooking that I came to grasp that each variety of rice has its own unique characteristics.

-Rice can be broadly classified into three different categories: long grain, medium grain and short grain.
+Rice can be broadly classified into three different categories: long grain, medium grain, and short grain.

 Long Grain Rice